appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-workload.md

 ### Graph Tab

-The **Graph** tab draws the resource's **Connected Resources** as a diagram — for example, a backup Job linked to its ServiceAccount, ConfigMap, and Node.
+The **Graph** tab draws the resource's **Connected Resources** as a diagram — for example, a Pod linked to its ServiceAccount, ConfigMap, and Node.

 ![Resource detail page Graph tab showing connected resources as a diagram](images/cluster-workload/resource-detail-graph.png)